-awareness of that motive."
-McClelland et al. (1989) reported very low correlations betwen PSE and questionnaire measures of nAch, nPow, and nAff (unweighted, unsigned aggregate r = .11).
-Spangler (1992), reviewing 36 studies employing both TAT/PSE and questionnaire measures of nAch, reported an average correlation of .00.
-A more recent meta-analysis by Kollner and Schultheiss (2014) obtained average correlations of .14 for nAch, .12 for nAff, and .04 for nPow.
-Although all these aggregate correlations are statistically significant, by virtue of the large Ns involved, they are low even by the standards of personality research (Mischel, 1968).
+More recent studies have operationalized conscious motivation in terms of subjects' self-reports on personality questionnaires.
+McClelland et al., for example, reported very low correlations betwen PSE and questionnaire measures of nAch, nPow, and nAff (unweighted, unsigned aggregate r = .11;) (D.C.
+McClelland et al., 1989).
+Spangler (Spangler, 1992), reviewing 36 studies employing both TAT/PSE and questionnaire measures of nAch, reported an average correlation of .00.
+A more recent meta-analysis by Kollner and Schultheiss (Kollner & Schultheiss, 2014) oftained average correlations of .14 for nAch, .12 for nAff, and .04 for nPow.
+Although all these aggregate correlations are statistically significant, they are low even by the standards of personality research (Mischel, 1968).
 As such, they provide prima facie evidence of a dissociation between explicit, conscious and implicit, unconscious motives.